Backup your data often! BACKUP your log directory at the end of EVERY session!

 and RST from

-To increase the safety of your log data, CQRLOG is equipped with Auto backup
+To increase the safety of your log data, CQRLOG is equipped with an Auto backup

-option which allows to export (ADIF) and store the log data in another safe location.
 The ADIF format was choosen because of its text format.
-The output file can be compressed in tar.gz format.
+The output file can be compressed

 Set up the viewers used for browsing the notes related to a particular callsign.